 Disney Junior’s latest animated series “Puppy Dog Pals” comes complete with all of the cuteness you can imagine.
-The show stars 2 fun-loving pug puppy brothers Bingo and Rolly, whose thrill-seeking appetites take them on adventures in their neighborhood and even around the world!
+The show stars 2 fun-loving pug puppy brothers and pals Bingo and Rolly, whose thrill-seeking appetites take them on adventures in their neighborhood and even around the world!
 Each episode features 11 minute shorts with the goal of just telling the best stories possible, creating the cutest little characters possible, and really treating these 11-minute shorts as like little 11-minute movies.

 We had the chance to view the first episode of Puppy Dog Pals and sit for a Q&A with Executive Producer Sean Coyle and Disney Junior Creative Executive Diane Ikemiyashiro.
 They shared more about the new series and some of what audiences can expect from the new series.